Trade balance of goods in China by month 2020-2022

 China has become a vital trade partner for many economies.
 In 2017, almost 22 percent of the United States’ imports originated in China.
 Germany’s exports to China exceeded exports to the UK and Italy in 2017, as was reported by the CIA.

 A trade surplus occurs when exports of a country exceed its imports.
 It leads to a net inflow of domestic currency from foreign countries.
 The trade balance is a major growth factor for an economy.
 As a consequence of running a large trade surplus, China holds a vast amount of foreign exchange reserves.
 Foreign exchange reserves may be viewed as a sign of national strength, but also represent a form of forced savings on the people.
-China used to be the largest surplus economy in the world.
-However, it was replaced by Germany in 2013, according to the International Monetary Fund (IMF).
+China was the country with the highest trade surplus of approximately 535 billion U.S. dollars as of 2020.